It’s always been clear that water is essential to life. But science is still discovering new levels to this very deep relationship.

 We understand our need for water more than ever, yet we still struggle to get enough.
-By one recent estimate, as many as 75 percent of Americans suffer from chronic, low-level dehydration.
+One estimate by researchers at New York Hospital found as many as 75 percent of Americans may suffer from chronic, low-level dehydration.

 We have indoor plumbing, a staggering variety of beverage options, and constant reminders to drink more.
 So what’s the problem?
 According to integrative physician Dr. Dana Cohen and cultural anthropologist Gina Bria, one major reason is that modern life dries us out.

 In their book, “Quench: Beat Fatigue, Drop Weight, and Heal Your Body Through the New Science of Optimum Hydration,” Cohen and Bria highlight multiple factors that contribute to our chronic water loss in the 21st century.
 We may have easy access to water, but moisture is being sucked from our bodies in ways our ancestors never experienced.